AlexsJones/kubernetes-etcd-cluster/README.md

 __Optionally `disktype` can be set to one of the kubernetes supported storageclasses__

+** If you are using GKE and wish to use SCSI please deploy `deployment/gke-storage` and flip mode in `environments/production` to local-scsci **

 ```
 ./build_environment.sh default
 kubectl exec etcd-0 etcdctl cluster-health -n etcd